[Major Spoilers for Passengers Follow]

 The twist of Jim playing both Adam AND God to Aurora’s Eve is understandably divisive and allows a creepy voyeurism to hang over the subsequent star-gazing romance.
 That’s not where the film loses me, though.
 Aurora was clearly going to eventually find out and reject Jim, and the moral and ethical quandary this whole storyline introduces is certainly thought-provoking or at least argument-inducing.

-The film loses me during the ending, when Aurora becomes next to useless and completely lovestruck as Jim saves the day during an action-packed, ticking clock finale where they must repair the ship, both from the inside and outside, to prevent it from crashing.
-As Aurora puts it, they’re “stranded on a sinking ship,” a perfect movie trailer line.
+The film loses me during the ending, when Aurora becomes next to useless and completely lovestruck as Jim saves the day during an action-packed, ticking clock finale where they must repair the ship to prevent it from crashing.
+In a perfect movie trailer line, Aurora accurately declares, “We’re stranded on a sinking ship.”

 While Aurora spends a good chunk of the film’s second half unable and unwilling to even be around Jim because of what he’s done to her the thought of losing him and leaving her alone on the ship turns her completely around during the finale.
 The answer to what could Jim possibly do to earn her forgiveness is to commit the most selfless act imaginable, volunteering his life to save the ship and everyone on it.
 However, then she spacewalks out to save him, revives him in a medical pod and they live happily ever after, or at least they do after she is given a chance to re-enter hibernation alone and rejects the offer in favor of growing old with Jim.